-- A Signs as regulated in Article18. - B. Automobile parking lots and loading areas subject to the provisions of Article 18.
+- A Signs as regulated in Article18.

+- B. Automobile parking lots and loading areas subject to the provisions of Article 18.

+- C. Attached or detached garages or carports.

+- D. Accessory buildings.

+- E. Porches and similar structures.

 Unless otherwise specified or allowed in this ordinance, no lot shall be created and no building or structure shall be erected or enlarged unless it is in conformance with the following requirements or unless such requirements are altered or waived under the provisions of this ordinance.